cchitsiang/awesome-stars/topics.md

 - [creativetimofficial/material-tailwind](https://github.com/creativetimofficial/material-tailwind) - @material-tailwind is an easy-to-use components library for Tailwind CSS and Material Design.
 - [octokatherine/readme.so](https://github.com/octokatherine/readme.so) - An online drag-and-drop editor to easily build READMEs
 - [chaskiq/chaskiq](https://github.com/chaskiq/chaskiq) - A full featured Live Chat, Support & Marketing platform, alternative to Intercom, Drift, Crisp, etc from cience.com
-- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can "truly" self-host.
+- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can self-host.
 Ideal for reproducing issues, co-browsing with users and optimizing your product.
 - [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library
 - [oslabs-beta/Examin](https://github.com/oslabs-beta/Examin) - Examin is a developer tool that generates React unit tests for your application.
 Ensure your application renders as expected before adding new features.
 Examin writes the baseline unit tests and allow
 - [open-source-labs/spearmint](https://github.com/open-source-labs/spearmint) - Testing, simplified. || An inclusive, accessibility-first GUI for generating clean, semantic Javascript tests in only a few clicks of a button.
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [nextauthjs/next-auth](https://github.com/nextauthjs/next-auth) - Authentication for the Web.
 - [ueberdosis/tiptap](https://github.com/ueberdosis/tiptap) - The headless rich text editor framework for web artisans.
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
-Integrates with 15+ databases and any API.
+Integrates with 25+ databases and any API.
 - [porter-dev/porter](https://github.com/porter-dev/porter) - Kubernetes powered PaaS that runs in your own cloud.
 - [soywod/react-pin-field](https://github.com/soywod/react-pin-field) - 📟 React component for entering PIN codes.
 - [glideapps/glide-data-grid](https://github.com/glideapps/glide-data-grid) - 🚀 Glide Data Grid is a no compromise, outrageously react fast data grid with rich rendering, first class accessibility, and full TypeScript support.